afnan47/sem8/README.md

 # Semester 8
-SPPU Computer Engineering 2019 Pattern Final Year-Sem 2 Assignments.
+SPPU Computer Engineering 2019 Pattern Final Year-Sem 2 Lab Assignments.
 (If this repo helped you, do star it! :)

 ## HPC Practicals